-Students must meet all of the following requirements to be considered for freshman admission to New York University through the Arthur O. Eve Higher Education Opportunity Program (HEOP) or the Collegiate Science and Technology Entry Program (CSTEP):
+Students must meet all of the following requirements to be considered for freshman admission to New York University through the Arthur O. Eve Higher Education Opportunity Program (HEOP) or the Science Technology Engineering and Math Program (STEM):

 1. Students being considered for HEOP must be invited and attend an OP Eligibility Information Session, which includes a group interview, before their application will be considered for admission.